This article provides information about Xbox 360 warranty, registration and repair.

 If you purchased a Microsoft Xbox 360 accessory within the last 30 days, you may return it to your retailer with your original proof of purchase.
 If you purchased an accessory more than 30 but less than 90 days ago, you can order a replacement accessory from our Xbox Online Service Centre (console registration is required).

+You have the same shipping options for your accessories as you do for your console.
+See the What are my shipping options? section for details.
 Once our service centre receives your non-working accessory, a replacement will be shipped to you within 10 business days.
-Return shipping is free of charge.

 Thanks for your feedback!